Spartronics4915/developers_handbook/arduino_bling/bling.md

 # Starting with Bling

-Spartronics has two projects for introducing Ardunio development using bling.
+Spartronics has two projects for introducing Arduino development using bling.

 * [Intro to Arduino](https://github.com/riyadth/IntroToArduino) is a